A Prym-Narasimhan-Ramanan construction of principal bundle fixed points: Abstract

 \section{Abstract}

-Let $X$ be a compact Riemann surface and $G$ be a connected complex reductive Lie group with centre $Z$.
+Let $X$ be a compact Riemann surface and $G$ be a connected reductive complex Lie group with centre $Z$.
 Consider the moduli space $\mdl(X,G)$ of polystable principal holomorphic $G$-bundles on $X$.
-There is an action of the group $H^1(X,Z)$ of isomorphism classes of $Z$-bundles over $X$ on $\mdl(X,G)$ induced by the multiplication $Z\times G\to G.$ Let $\Lambda$ be a finite subgroup of $H^1(X,Z)$.
-Our goal is to find a Prym--Narasimhan--Ramanan-type construction to describe the fixed points of $\mdl(X,G)$ under the action of $\Lambda$.
-A main ingredient in this construction is the theory of "twisted equivariant bundles" on a Galois cover of $X$ developed in \cite{oscar-peter-ignasi-guillermo}.
+There is an action of the group $H^1(X,Z)$ of isomorphism classes of $Z$-bundles over $X$ on $\mdl(X,G)$ induced by the multiplication $Z\times G\to G.$ Let $\llambda$ be a finite subgroup of $H^1(X,Z)$.
+In this paper we give a Prym--Narasimhan--Ramanan-type description of the fixed points of $\mdl(X,G)$ under the action of $\llambda$.
+A main ingredient in this construction is the theory of twisted equivariant bundles on an étale cover of $X$ developed in \cite{BGGM}.